 The advantages of using pre-made e-commerce integrations over custom-ones are faster time-to-market, in-built security, and on-demand scalability.
 The con is that the e-commerce platform you are using may not support or have certain integrations you need.
 That is when custom development makes the most sense.

-On the other hand, e-commerce platforms, such as Episerver, support both standard implementation scenarios for integrations – i.e. you can use the in-built Episerver features for e-commerce functionality to link external systems – and customized integration scenarios where you can create fully custom solutions.
+On the other hand, e-commerce platforms, such as Optimizely, support both standard implementation scenarios for integrations – i.e. you can use the in-built Optimizely features for e-commerce functionality to link external systems – and customized integration scenarios where you can create fully custom solutions.

-For instance, when using Episerver e-commerce platfrom, you can leverage standard add-ons and e-commerce connectors for the following types of CRM/ERP/PIM implementations:
+For instance, when using Optimizely e-commerce platfrom, you can leverage standard add-ons and e-commerce connectors for the following types of CRM/ERP/PIM implementations:

 Consider the CRM/ERP system integrations require deep system knowledge, along with a comprehensive understanding of all the requirements for data flows.